Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/01-shell-basics.md

 # Navigate to scratch so you can make your own directory there
 cd /dartfs-hpc/scratch/

 # Make the directory.
-Replace 'omw' with your own username.
+Replace 'sms' with your own username.
-mkdir 240313_sms_workshp/
+mkdir 240313_sms_fob/

 # Change to the newly-created directory.
-# replace omw with your initials
+# replace sms with your initials
-cd 240313_sms_workshp
+cd 240313_sms_fob

 # Check your location on the cluster
 pwd